Maximizers of the $L^2\to L^4$ Fourier extension inequality for cones in finite fields: Acknowledgements

 \section{Acknowledgements}

 The first author was supported by the Spanish Ministry of Science, Innovation and Universities, grant PID2023-150984NB-I00.
+CGR is also supported by the Spanish State Research Agency, through the Severo Ochoa and María de Maeztu Program for Centers and Units of Excellence in R\&D (CEX2020-001084-M) and thank CERCA Programme/Generalitat de Catalunya for institutional support.
 The authors are grateful to Emanuel Carneiro and Diogo Oliveira e Silva for helpful discussions.
 The second author is thankful to Ajay Gautam and Awais Gujjar for their remarks regarding the Segre embedding.